 Last May, she graduated from the Gender, Leadership, and Public Policy graduate program at the John W. McCormack Graduate School of Policy and Global Studies at Umass Boston where her research work was focused on policy solutions for housing affordability.
 This program also included an internship at the Joint Committee on the Judiciary at the State House where she was able to aid the work being done on Beacon Hill and learn about different resources that can be brought to the city.
 Stephanie plans to continue her education by pursuing a law degree.

 Serving the community is one of Stephanie's biggest passions.
 She has mentored children and teens as a big sister for several years.
 She is an active member of the Universal Church in Everett through which she has provided assistance to domestic violence survivors, seniors, at-risk-youth, and survivors of the opioid epidemic.

 For over 7 years, Stephanie took part in different know-your-rights campaigns as well as various political education and civic engagement activities.
 Additionally, she has been an active member of the Everett Kiwanis Club where she recently initiated her second term serving on the Board of Directors.
 Stephanie also serves on the Advisory Board for the Business Law Academy at Everett High School.
 Stephanie is always a guaranteed presence in various community events such as the Annual City Clean Up, serving dinner along with Massbadge and more.

-Stephanie never stops and that is the energy that she commits to you as your next city councilor.
+Stephanie has proven that she never stops and that is the energy that she commits to you during her second term as your City Councilor.

 This campaign is about you.
 This is your seat, and your priorities are Stephanie's priorities.